work with Roy

-Consider having Roy bring your vision to life with his creative expertise in music production & film.
-Whether it is editing your Podcast, adding sparkle and magic to your music recording, or capturing the spirit of a moment you never want to forget; he will make this moment shine forever.
+Have Roy bring your vision to life with his creative expertise in music production, scoring & film.
+Whether it is adding sparkle and magic to your music recording, editing your Podcast, or capturing the spirit of a moment you never want to forget; he will make the moment shine forever.

 As a violinist, I was extremely lucky to get experience with viola early on.
 At Mary Lou's youth camp, there was a typical shortage of violists, so most violinists there had to play viola at some point or other.
 It was a struggle at first, but eventually I took to it.
 A memorable turning point was getting to play my first nice viola, just in time for a performance of Brahms's Sextet Andante.
 That first experience of pulling out those delicious, rich dark tones stayed with me, and I've wound up playing viola very often since then - through college and after.